FTSE falls as weaker miners outweigh bank rally

-The UK mining index .FTNMX1770 fell 1.4 percent to sit at the bottom of the sectoral decliners' list.
-Antofagasta (ANTO.L) was down 4 percent, the main faller on the blue-chip FTSE 100 index .FTSE.
+The UK mining index fell 1.4 percent to sit at the bottom of the sectoral decliners' list.
+Antofagasta was down 4 percent, the main faller on the blue-chip FTSE 100 index.

 The Chilean miner, which like others in the copper sector is battling declining ore grades, rising costs and weak metal prices, posted a 4.4 percent output drop in the first half of 2014 from a year earlier.